tjdavenport/vagrant-puppet-lamp/modules/mysql/README.md

 The name of the group used for root.
 Can be a group name or a group ID.
 See more about the [`group` file attribute](https://docs.puppetlabs.com/references/latest/type.html#file-attribute-group).

+#####`mysql_group`

+The name of the group of the MySQL daemon user.
+Can be a group name or a group ID.
+See more about the [`group` file attribute](https://docs.puppetlabs.com/references/latest/type.html#file-attribute-group).

 #####`package_ensure`

 Whether the package exists or should be a specific version.
 Valid values are 'present', 'absent', or 'x.y.z'.
 Defaults to 'present'.

 #####`package_manage`

-Whether to manage the mysql server package.
+Whether to manage the MySQL server package.
 Defaults to true.

 #####`package_name`